On efficient software development

 So it's no wonder that each project follows its own path, makes its own rules, distributes responsibilities in different ways.
 Many projects may officially adhere to a documented process framework like Scrum or whatever a company has decided to use.
 But at the operational level, they have to work in their own style.

-So how can one judge if a project team is on its way to success or headed into trouble, if adherence to a process framwork (or lack thereof) is no useful indicator?
+So how can one judge if a project team is on its way to success or headed into trouble, when adherence to a process framwork (or lack thereof) is no useful indicator?

 In order to examine for when a project team needs to review the way it works, I found much benefit in the following five dimensions: